asatarin/testing-distributed-systems/README.md

 * [Designing distributed systems with TLA+](https://youtu.be/2PIgZ6hd-6I) by Hillel Wayne at Hydra Conference 2020
 * [Distributed systems showdown — TLA + vs real code](https://youtu.be/sPSPEgz3o9U)
   by [Jack Vanlightly](https://twitter.com/vanlightly) at Hydra Conference 2021.
-Jack compares two approaches to testing distributed systems — formal verification of the design with TLA+ and testing with Maelstrom/Jepsen, comparing pros and cons.
+Jack compares two approaches to testing distributed systems — formal verification of the design with TLA+ and testing with Maelstrom / [Jepsen](#jepsen), comparing pros and cons.
 * "Workshop: TLA+ in action" by [Markus Kuppe](https://twitter.com/lemmster) in four parts [1](https://youtu.be/rBVhDKfg9fQ), [2](https://youtu.be/N0WOXFWBnhc),
   [3](https://youtu.be/Im63Kl3tB2g), [4](https://youtu.be/FBEviGMuOK8) at Hydra Conference 2021